Talentless Nana: Anime

 An anime television series adaptation was announced on April 7, 2020.
 The series was animated by Bridge and directed by Shinji Ishihira, with Fumihiko Shimo handling series composition, Satohiko Sano designing the characters, and Yasuharu Takanashi composing the music at Nippon Columbia.
 The opening theme, "Broken Sky", is performed by Miyu Tomita, while the ending theme, "Bakemono to Yobarete" (バケモノと呼ばれて), is performed by Chiai Fujikawa.
-The series aired from October 4 to December 27, 2020 on AT-X, Tokyo MX, SUN, and TVA.
+The series aired from October 4 to December 27, 2020, on AT-X, Tokyo MX, SUN, and TVA.
 Muse Communication licensed the anime and they streamed it in Southeast Asia and South Asia.

 Funimation acquired the series and streamed it on its website in North America and the British Isles.
 On November 20, 2021, Funimation announced the series would receive an English dub, which premiered the following day.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
+The series was moved to Crunchyroll following Sony's consolidation of Funimation titles into the service.